What we know about the Natanz nuclear site attack

 Has this happened before?

-This is not the first time that the Natanz facility has been targeted.
+This is not the first time the Natanz facility has been targeted.

 More than a decade ago, a computer virus known as Stuxnet was found to have targeted Iranian nuclear infrastructure at Natanz.
 The malware was widely suspected to have been developed by Israel and the United States.
 And last July, a large explosion rocked the grounds of the Natanz complex.

-More recently, a shadow war between Israel and Iran, who are archenemies, has escalated.
+More recently, a shadow war between Israel and Iran, which are archenemies, has escalated.
 Last week, Iran’s Tasnim news agency reported that mines struck an Iranian vessel in the Red Sea, damaging it off the coast of Djibouti.
-In March, Israel claimed Iran had attacked an Israeli-owned freighter in the Gulf of Oman.
+In March, Israel claimed that Iran had attacked an Israeli-owned freighter in the Gulf of Oman.

 In November 2020, Iranian scientist Mohsen Fakhrizadeh was gunned down outside of Tehran and Iranian officials suggested that Israel was behind the attack.
 “Terrorists murdered an eminent Iranian scientist today,” Zarif tweeted after the killing.
-“This cowardice — with serious indications of Israeli role — shows desperate warmongering of perpetrators.'
+“This cowardice — with serious indications of Israeli role — shows desperate warmongering of perpetrators.”

 Fakhrizadeh is one of several Iranian scientists to be killed in recent years.
 Between 2010 and 2012, four scientists affiliated with the country’s nuclear program were killed.
-In 2017, Iran announced that an individual described as a “Mossad agent” had been sentenced to death for his role in the killings.
+In 2017, Iran announced that someone described as a “Mossad agent” had been sentenced to death for his role in the killings.

 The attacks could complicate U.S. efforts to revive the nuclear deal, a priority for the Biden administration.